 This is the doorbell at the Luggage Store Gallery in downtown San Francisco.
 Every Thursday night there are multiple sets of music, generally experimental, often electronic, usually local.
 That’s the Luggage Store Gallery Music Series in a nutshell.
 If you attend concerts there even just every few months, you start to recognize people, and easily feel at home.
 Parenthood and a heap of projects keep me from going to as many concerts as I once did, but I try to make time for the Luggage Store when I can.
 Sometimes I just go because it’s a Thursday night and I’m free: I don’t know what to expect, and I’m never disappointed.This past Thursday I attended the final concert of the year at the Luggage Store, featuring Toaster (aka Todd Elliott), whom I know through the Disquiet Junto, and the trio of Sheila Bosco (electronics), Matt Davignon (electronics — he helps organize and run the series), and Suki O’Kane (percussion).
 This doorbell shown here is one I’ve never had reason to ring (except perhaps back in 2012, when I organized a Junto concert there), but always marveled at.
 It hints at the glorious Luggage Store staircase, a glimpse of which is seen to the side.
 The entry is festooned with graffiti and stickers in a manner that serves as a litmus test for attendees.
 It is either welcoming or off-putting, glorious or garish, vibrant or decrepit.
 I’m firmly in the welcoming/glorious/vibrant camp, myself.
 Toaster played a beat-driven set on synthesizer, using Monome patches of his own devising.
 In between sections of his performance, as he swapped out the software, he piped in recordings off a tape cassette player, which was processed through a bitcrusher, rendering sonic pixel noise.
 It was an ingenious means to give the impression of a continuous performance, and yet give him, the performer, room to breathe.
 The trio played a downtempo series of flowingly rhythmic sequences, with Bosco and Davignon both using sampler loopers, and O’Kane on trap set.
 At one point O’Kane played a snare with her breath.
 At another she swept the air with a brush, and the place was quiet enough, even with Bosco and Davignon playing, for it to make its own sonic impression.
 An ongoing series cross-posted from instagram.com/dsqt.

-• December 13, 2018: This day marked the 22nd anniversary of Disquiet.com.
+• December 13, 2021: This day marks the 25th anniversary of the founding of Disquiet.com.

-• Ongoing: The Disquiet Junto series of weekly communal music projects explore constraints as a springboard for creativity and productivity.
+• The Disquiet Junto series of weekly communal music projects explore constraints as a springboard for creativity and productivity.
 There is a new project each Thursday afternoon (California time), and it is due the following Monday at 11:59pm: disquiet.com/junto.

-• My book on Aphex Twin's landmark 1994 album, Selected Ambient Works Vol. II, published as part of the 33 1/3 series, an imprint of Bloomsbury, is now in its second printing.
-It can be purchased at amazon.com, among other places.
+• My book on Aphex Twin's landmark 1994 album, Selected Ambient Works Vol. II, was published as part of the 33 1/3 series, an imprint of Bloomsbury.
+It has been translated into Japanese (2019) and Spanish (2018).

-And there is a complete list of projects at disquiet.com/junto.
+And there is a complete list of past projects, 499 consecutive weeks to date.

 Tagsapp audio-games brands of sounds Buddha Machine chiptune classical comics copyleft current activities field-recording film free free download gadget generative i-hop IFTTTgram installation ios ipad iphone ipod touch junto live-performance live performance mesostic modular netlabel noise recommended stream remix saw2for33third science-fiction score site-maintenance software sound-art sounds-of-brands studio journal this week in sound turntablism TV video video-games voice